WaylonWalker/waylonwalker.com/pages/til/github-supports-mermaid.md

       E-->F-->G-->OUT
 ```

-[Here is what the example looks like on
+![Here is what the example looks like on
 GitHub](https://images.waylonwalker.com/example-gh-mermaid.png)

 ## Links